 When it comes to vaping, there are two types of devices.
-We have mods with internal cells that cannot be changed and we have mods with swappable batteries.
+We have mods with internal cells that cannot be changed and we have mods with interchange able vape batteries.
 Each category has its pros and cons, and in the end it all depends on personal preference and day to day use.

-If your vape works with regular 18650, you're probably wondering when to replace mod batteries.
+If your vape works with regular 18650 vape batteries, you're probably wondering when to replace mod batteries.
 A decent 18650 cell should hold its charge up to 300 – 500 cycles.
 But if you don't always use it properly it might give you some indicators that it needs to be changed.

 First and foremost if the wrap around your cell has been deteriorated, it's best to stay away from it.
 Also if the outer casing shows signs of mechanical damage, scratches or leaks then you're dealing with a potential safety hazard.
 Immediately stop using these batteries and dispose of them at your local recycling center.